anote-ai/Research-OrchestrateBench/README.md

-# OrchestateBench
+# OrchestrateBench

 > **When should an LLM orchestrator decompose a task vs. call a tool directly?**

-OrchestateBench provides a rigorous framework for evaluating and comparing orchestration routing policies for multi-agent LLM systems.
+OrchestrateBench provides a compact, extensible framework for evaluating and comparing orchestration routing policies for multi-agent LLM systems.

 ## The Orchestration Problem